 The large turtles seemed a bit stressed, and the explanation I got on their destiny was not very clear.
 The centre is free, but you can leave a donation.
 They also sell ice-cream – a bonus!

 And they are working on these brand new chalets smack on the beach.
+Our getaway in Cherating was lovely.
 I think we’ll be back when they are ready!